You Did Cut Me

-"You Did Cut Me" is a song by China Crisis.
-It was released as the third single from their 1985 album Flaunt the Imperfection and reached number 54 on the UK Singles Chart.
+"You Did Cut Me" is a song by the English new wave band China Crisis.
+It was released as the third single from their third studio album Flaunt the Imperfection (1985) and reached number 54 on the UK Singles Chart.

-The b-side of the single is a live version of the song.
+The B-side of the single is a live version of the song.
 It was also released as a 7" double pack and a 12" single including additional live tracks.

+Critical reception

+Spin said the song showed, "Walter Becker's influence begins to come through clearly, and China Crisis starts giving us a clearer idea what its naïve melodies are all about.
+All their idealism and questioning takes the form of a journey toward spiritual discovery."

+In Smash Hits, Dave Rimmer wrote, "China Crisis can be interesting when they try but here we find them plumbing the depths of cliche with the usual slow sax solo and useless words like, "A love incision, my inner-vison".
+A sad business."